-Well, the wait is over.
-This week, the Big Ten unveiled their new logo.
+This week, the Big Ten unveiled its new logo.

-Let’s start with what they were going for in the development of the new logo.
-The designers, Michael Bierut and Michael Gericke from the design firm Pentagram say they were symbolizing the conference’s future as well as its heritage.
-The logo will work in a square format as well as a horizontal format, which will make it flexible for use on networking websites, as well as a header on their own website.
+The designers, Michael Bierut and Michael Gericke from the design firm Pentagram say they were symbolizing the conference’s future and heritage.
+The logo will work in a square format and a horizontal format, which will make it flexible for use on networking websites and a header on their own website.
 And the logo is flexible if the number changes again.
 As Gericke says, “Going forward, fans will know The Big Ten will always be the Big Ten.”

 The new logo – which is being panned in print and on the web almost as badly as the redesign of the GAP logo – has its problems.